cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 We have assembled a dataset of 27 paleoearthquakes in the Puget Lowland and vicinity [Table X, supplementary materials?].
 All of the paleoearthquakes have been described in the literature, and offset measurements are taken from those sources.
-Rupture length estimates are taken from mapping on LiDAR data of the region assembled by the Puget Sound Lidar Consortium.
+Rupture length estimates are taken from mapping on lidar data of the region assembled by the Puget Sound Lidar Consortium.

 ### Offset measurements

+Offsets were measured in trenches, field surveys, or lidar scarp profiling.
+Most earthquakes in the dataset had vertical separation given as the component of measured slip, as net offset was not able to be constrained directly.
+In these instances, vertical separations (with associated uncertainties) were converted to net offsets using the estimated fault dip and rake.
+Uncertainties in all quantities were treated as uniform distributions and propagated through using Monte Carlo simulations.
+However, the estimated offset distributions produced from Monte Carlo simulations were not generally uniform because of the nonlinearities in the trigonometric functions used to convert vertical separation to offset.

+Measured vertical separations range from 0.5±2.5 m to 7.0±1.0 m, corresponding to ~1-10 m offset.
+The median offset was 2.1 m.

 ### Rupture lengths